 There are many color guides available for your inspiration on Pinterest.

 You can also search for font and design guides for more inspiration.
 If you are still struggling, consider creating a swipe file of brands that you like and begin to notice what makes them stand out and how they are connecting with viewers online.

-Sure it is easier to create one image to share on all social platforms and you can certainly do so, but your images will be more effective if you customize.
+Sure it is easier to create one image to share on all social platforms and you can certainly do so, but your social media graphics will be more effective if you customize.
 Fortunately, social media marketers have gone before us and figured out what sizes work best on different platforms.

 For instance, square images do better on Instagram for a clean feed while vertical images tend to perform better on Pinterest.
 If your graphic is not the right size for the platform it may get stretched and distorted.
-Make sure your images are clear and the text readable on both desktop and mobile devices with some online image resizers or image editors.
+Make sure your images are clear and the text readable on both desktop and mobile devices with some online image resizers or photo editor.

 Click Photo to Edit the Templates